AugustinBunani/TheStarClub/README.md

 <h3>Documentation</h3>

-Under AppDocumentation Directory within this code there is a version control document titled - version_control_doc.
+Under AppDocumentation Directory within this code there is a version control document  <a href="https://github.com/AugustinBunani/TheStarClub/blob/main/app/src/main/java/com/augustin/thestarclub/appdocumentation/version_control_doc">HERE</a>.
 Which contains a list of all major pulls / push and commit entries to this repository.

 <h3>Libraries Used</h3>